Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Problem Formulation

 \end{definition}

-Admissible feedback controls for Player 2, admissible feedback strategies for Player 1, and optimal feedback control-strategy pairs for Player 2's value are defined similarly.
+The admissible feedback control for Player 2, the admissible feedback strategy for Player 1, and the optimal feedback control-strategy pair for Player 2's value are defined similarly.
 For simplicity, we directly call $u_1(\cdot)=\pi(\cdot,\alpha_{\cdot},X(\cdot))$ defined in Definition \ref{1'control} the feedback control for Player 1, and $\beta_2 : u_1(\cdot) \mapsto \Pi(\cdot,\alpha_{\cdot},X(\cdot),u_1(\cdot))$ defined in Definition \ref{2'strategy} the feedback strategy for Player 2, respectively.